Video Game / Lunar: Eternal Blue

 - Mayfly–December Romance: Something of a theme.

-- This is also part of the reason all versions of Silver Star happened in the first place - Althena could not bear to watch another Dragonmaster age and perish while she persisted eternally, and so chose mortality of her own free will and lived out the end of her life with Alex.
+- This is part of the reason all versions of Silver Star happened in the first place - Althena could not bear to watch another Dragonmaster age and perish while she persisted eternally, and so chose mortality of her own free will and lived out the end of her life with Alex.

 - Also applies, after a fashion, to the dragons and any human they know, lovers or otherwise.
 Nall outlived all of his original close friends by a millenium; in Lunar 2, Ruby finds the concept that she'll almost certainly live to the point that Hiro could be practically forgotten a very, very hard pill to swallow.